amplitude/Amplitude-Android/README.md

 1. If you haven't already, go to http://giraffegraph.com and register for an account.
 You will receive an API Key.
 2. [Download the jar](https://dl.dropbox.com/s/zjto9bxse7mstrr/GiraffeGraph.jar?dl=1).
 3. Copy the jar into the "libs" folder in your Android project in Eclipse.
 If you're using an older build of Android, you may need to [add the jar file to your build path](http://stackoverflow.com/questions/3280353/how-to-import-a-jar-in-eclipse).
-4. In every file that uses analytics, you will need to import com.giraffegraph.api at the top:
+4. In every file that uses analytics, import com.giraffegraph.api at the top:

         import package com.giraffegraph.api;

-5. In the onCreate() of your main activity you need to initialize the SDK:
+5. In the onCreate() of your main activity, initialize the SDK:

         GGEventLog.initialize(this, "YOUR_API_KEY_HERE");

-6. In the onDestroy() of your main activity you need to upload events before the app is destroyed:
+6. In the onDestroy() of your main activity, call uploadEvents() before the app is destroyed:

         GGEventLog.uploadEvents();